KL38/OC_P8/README.md

         │
         ▼
    ┌─────────┐
-   │  test   │  ← runs on every push and PR └────┬────┘
+   │  test   │  ← runs on every push and PR merge └────┬────┘
         │ success + workflow_dispatch
         ▼
    ┌─────────┐
-   │  deploy │  ← manual trigger only
+   │  deploy │  ← runs on every push and PR merge └─────────┘
-   └─────────┘
 ```